ralian/R3D_CORE/CONTRIBUTING.md

      - We understand some issues only show up on heavily loaded servers, sometimes with many mods loaded.
 We will still process issues that have more mods loaded, but loading only core will make the process far easier.
    - Make sure to include all 4 generated logfiles from your profile dir even if you don't think they are important: the `console.log`, `crash.log`, `error.log`, `script.log`.
    - If the bug is network related, you may want to attach logs from the dedicated server as well as the client.
-   - Some kind of crashes do not show up in the log!
+   - Some kinds of crashes do not show up in the log!
 If this is the case, still include the logs to be sure - but give us a description of what you were doing on the client/server when the crash happened.
-Fortunately these cases are rare.
+Fortunately, these cases are rare.
 4. If you read all the prior steps, you can probably submit now!
 If you don't hear back in 24h, asking us about it on Discord is fine.

 ## What belongs in R3D_CORE?